Glenwood Springs, Colorado: K-12 education

+St. Stephen Catholic School offers an elementary and middle school curriculum.
+Also located in Glenwood Springs is Yampah Mountain School, which offers alternative education.

+Higher education

+Colorado Mountain College is headquartered in Glenwood Springs, and maintains two campuses in the city: a commuter campus in downtown Glenwood Springs, and the Spring Valley residential campus just south of the city.
+In 2022, CMC Glenwood Springs enrolled 1,908 students, while CMC Spring Valley enrolled 810 students.

+The University of Denver maintains its Western Colorado Master of Social Work program in Glenwood Springs.
+This program specifically focuses on training students to be social workers in rural communities.

 Media

 Glenwood Springs' principal news source is the Post Independent, a local daily newspaper created by the merger of the Glenwood Post, with a history stretching back in various forms to 1889, and a newer competitor, the Glenwood Independent.
 It has received numerous awards over the years, including the 2016 American Society of News Editors' Osborne Award for Editorial Leadership.
 The newspaper and many of its reporters have been recognized by the Colorado Associated Press for a variety of distinctions.

 KMTS provides local country radio along the Colorado River, and KSNO-FM serves the Roaring Fork Valley.

-The town is also served by local television KREG-TV, alongside K42EV-D, a repeater of Grand Junction ABC affiliate KJCT-LP and K32NO-D, a repeater of Rocky Mountain PBS.
+The town is also served by local television KREG-TV, alongside K42EV-D, a translator of Grand Junction ABC affiliate KJCT-LP and K32NO-D, a repeater of Rocky Mountain PBS.